nus-cs2103-AY2324S2/ip/docs/README.md

 any of the above errors and also guide you on how to rectify your command, so fret not!

-📝 Updating an event could also lead to problems with clashing events.
+:writing_hand: Updating an event could also lead to problems with clashing events.
 When in doubt, `list` to peruse your current items first.